bitfehler/xs3p/README.md

 # xs3p XSD documentation generator

+This tool generates nice-looking HTML documentation from XML Schema Descriptions.

-This is a fork of version 1.1.5 of the xs3p doc tool from:
+It is a fork of version 1.1.5 of the xs3p doc tool from:

   http://xml.fiforms.org/xs3p/